justinmoon/moqstr/js-api-meet/README.md

 npm run test:e2e
 ```

-Chrome is launched with fake camera/microphone devices, so no real hardware is required.
+Chrome is launched with fake camera/microphone devices, backed by fixtures in `fixtures/camera.y4m` and `fixtures/mic.wav`, so every run sees the same deterministic media.
 The test confirms that the `<video>` element receives frames and updates its status message.